faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 Switch# show vtp password
 ```

 **It's important to be aware that VTP has some potential drawbacks and risks, including VLAN overwrite and misconfiguration**.
 VLAN information may accidentally overwritten or misconfigured when a new switch with a higher VTP revision number is introduced to the network.
 The revision number is used to keep track of changes to the VLAN configuration and to ensure that switches in the same VTP domain have the most up-to-date VLAN information.
-Whenever a change is made to the VLAN configuration on a VTP server switch, including deleting all or specific VLAN, the revision number is incremented by one. **Some network administrators prefer not to use VTP and instead opt for more manual and controlled VLAN management approaches**.
+Whenever a change is made to the VLAN configuration on a VTP server switch, including deleting all or a specific VLAN, the revision number is incremented by one. **Some network administrators prefer not to use VTP and instead opt for more manual and controlled VLAN management approaches**.
 ## Management VLAN

-The main goal of a Managemenet VLAN is to separate management traffic from regular user data traffic.
+The main goal of a Management VLAN is to separate management traffic from regular user data traffic.
 Separating management traffic from regular user traffic ensures that network administrators can securely access and manage network devices without interference from general user data.
 It is dedicated solely to handling traffic such as Telnet, SSH, SNMP (Simple Network Management Protocol), Syslog, and other protocols used for monitoring, configuring, and troubleshooting network devices.

 ### In-Band Management